 For the mid-year MOT the certificate should be dated within 14 days of the six month anniversary of the licence start date.
 The second MOT certificate must relate to an examination of the vehicle which took place not more than 14 days before the end of the six month anniversary of the date of start of the licence (the day of the six month anniversary being regarded as "Day 1" for the purposes of that requirement).
 For example, if the licence start date is 14 March 2019 then the MOT must be dated between 1 and 14 September 2019.
 We cannot accept mid-year MOT certificates if the date is prior to 1 September 2019.

 The licence start date is specified on the paper licence issued when the vehicle passes our annual inspection.

 We give a reminder note at inspection centres.
 It's your responsibility to ensure the vehicle you're driving is up to date.
 Check your vehicle's MOT status online.

 Idling engines contribute to air pollution problems in London.
 Running the engine while your vehicle is stationary pollutes the environment and is illegal on a public road.

-When you keep a vehicle's engine idling it can produce nearly twice as much exhaust emissions as it does while moving.
-This affects the quality of our air.
+When you keep a vehicle's engine idling it can produce unnecessary exhaust emissions that affect the quality of our air.